tus/tus-js-client/README.md

 A boolean indicating whether the current browser has the features necessary to use tus-js-client.
 This can be used to test support and warn the user.

+### tus.canStoreURLs

+A boolean indicating whether the current environment allows storing URLs enabling the corresponding upload to be resumed if the same file (identified using fingerprinting) is passed to the constructor again.
+Since this storage mechanism is currently bound to the Web Storage API, this value will only yield to `true` if we are in a browser environment which provides access to the `localStorage` object.
+Please be aware that in some cases, e.g. a sandboxed iframe, the Web Storage API is provided but cannot be used without causing security errors.
+In these special situations or if no Web Storage API is available, `canStoreURLs` is set to `false`.

 ### tus.defaultOptions